top of page

 Hello!
 I'm Chris

-I'm a recent Games Computing graduate from the University of Lincoln with a First Class Honours.
+I'm a Games Computing graduate from the University of Lincoln with a First Class Honours.
+I have over two years of experience from working at Build A Rocket Boy as an Associate Tech Designer on both of the company's projects Mindseye and Everywhere.
 I'm mainly a Games Programmer but I also enjoy being able to demonstrate my creativity with Game Design on projects.
 Some of my favourite games are:

 Bravely Default; Dead by Daylight; Hyper Light Drifter; Transistor; Kirby Nightmare in Dreamland; Undertale; Smash Bros Ultimate; Professor Layton and the Curious Village.